ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 Instead, the Opus SDK entirely depends on an existing wallet connection already set up and managed by your application.
 To get started with this process and obtain detailed instructions on installing and using both libraries, we highly recommend visiting the [wagmi][wagmi] and [web3modal][web3modal] websites.

-## Configuring wagmi in Our Application
+## Configuring wagmi in Your Application

-To integrate wagmi into our project, we'll start by configuring it within our main application component.
-This involves wrapping our application in the `WagmiProvider` component, which is responsible for providing the necessary context for wagmi's functionality.
+To integrate wagmi into your project, we'll start by configuring it within your main application component.
+This involves wrapping your application in the `WagmiProvider` component, which is responsible for providing the necessary context for wagmi's functionality.

 **Here’s how you can do this:**